hoangduytranuk/blender_manual/blender_docs/manual/editors/preferences/editing.rst

       New objects align with world coordinates.
    View
       New object align with view coordinates.
+   3D Cursor
+      New objects align to the 3D cursor's orientation.
 Enter Edit Mode
    If selected, Edit Mode is automatically activated when you create a new object.